Penalty-regulated dynamics and robust learning procedures in games: Reinforcement learning and penalty-regulated dynamics

-for some $\ctemp_{k}\geq0$.
-As can be seen from (\ref{eq.max.entropy}), these choice parameters may then be viewed as (player-specific) \emph{inverse choice temperatures}: as $\ctemp_{k}\to\infty$, the choices of player $k$ freeze down to a ``best-responding'' to the stimulus $y$, whereas for $\ctemp_{k}\to0$, player $k$ mixes actions uniformly, without regards to their performance scores.
-On the other hand, the same reasoning that led to (\ref{eq.ED}) also yields the choice-adjusted dynamics
+for some $\ctemp_{k} > 0$.
+The choice parameters $\ctemp_{k}$ may thus be viewed as (player-specific) \emph{inverse temperatures}: as $\ctemp_{k}\to\infty$, the choice map of player $k$ freezes down to the $\argmax$ operator, whereas in the limit $\ctemp_{k}\to0$, player $k$ will tend to mix actions uniformly, irrespectively of their performance scores.

-We thus see that the inverse temperature $\ctemp_{k}$ of the player's choice model and the temperature $T$ of their learning model (\ref{eq.score}) play very different roles on the resulting learning dynamics (\ref{eq.varED}).
-The learning temperature $T$ affects only the entropic correction term of (\ref{eq.varED}) whereas $\ctemp_{k}$ affects all terms of (\ref{eq.varED}) commensurately; in fact, $\ctemp_{k}$ can also be seen as a player-specific change of time, an observation which will be crucial in considering players with different update schedules in Section \ref{sec.stochastic}.